 The Delectable Past by Esther B. Aresty

-The Vogue Book of Menus by Jessica Daves, by Tatiana McKenna. and the Editors of Vogue
+The Vogue Book of Menus by Jessica Daves and Tatiana McKenna. and the Editors of Vogue

-The Chamberlain Calendar of French Menus by Narcisse, Narcissa G., by Samuel Chamberlain
+The Chamberlain Calendar of French Menus by Narcisse, Narcissa G. and Samuel Chamberlain

 Gourmet’s Menu Cookbook

 Ancient Society by Lewis Morgan, edited by Leslie A. White

 The English Moralists by Basil Willey

 M. I. Finley (1912-1986), the son of Nathan Finkelstein and Anna Katzellenbogen, was born in New York City.
 He graduated from Syracuse University at the age of fifteen and received an MA in public law from Columbia, before turning to the study of ancient history.
 During the Thirties Finley taught at Columbia and City College and developed an interest in the sociology of the ancient world that was shaped in part by his association with members of the Frankfurt School who were working in exile in America.
 In 1952, when he was teaching at Rutgers, Finley was summoned before the Senate Internal Security Subcommittee and asked whether he had ever been a member of the Communist Party.
 He refused to answer, invoking the Fifth Amendment; by the end of the year he had been fired from the university by a unanimous vote of its trustees.
 Unable to find work in the US, Finley moved to England, where he taught for many years at Cambridge, helping to redirect the focus of classical education from a narrow emphasis on philology to a wider concern with culture, economics, and society.
 He became a British subject in 1962 and was knighted in 1979.
 Among Finley’s best-known works are The Ancient Economy, Ancient Slavery and Modern Ideology, and The World of Odysseus.